313: Earth vs. the Spider

 Andrew Aitken “Andy” Rooney (1919-2011) was an American newspaper, television, and radio journalist and commentator best known for “A Few Minutes with Andy Rooney,” which concluded the weekly CBS newsmagazine show 60 Minutes from 1978 to 2011.
 Rooney’s blandly witty commentaries about the baffling oddities of modern life made him the quintessential, and often parodied, “grumpy old man.”
 He retired from 60 Minutes in October 2011 and died one month later at the age of 92.

 “You must be heard.”
 John Heard?

-John Heard Jr. is an American actor best known for his roles in the Home Alone movies (in which he played the dad), Cat People, The Pelican Brief, and Big.
+John Heard Jr. (1945-2017) was an American actor best known for his roles in the Home Alone movies (in which he played the dad), Cat People, The Pelican Brief, and Big.
 There’s also a semi-famous jazz bassist named John Heard who has worked with George Duke, Count Basie, and Al Jarreau.